Taylor Swift's Lover Music Video Is the Most Romantic Thing You Will Watch Today

 "In the thirteenth year of my career, I wanted to do something exciting and retrospective and nostalgic," she explained before sharing parts of her diary at 13 and 19 years old.

-Co-directed by Drew Kirsch, the finish product features leading man Christian Owens who Taylor called "one of the most talented people I know."
+Co-directed by Drew Kirsch, the finished product features leading man Christian Owens who Taylor called "one of the most talented people I know."

 "I really hope you love it," Taylor said before releasing the finished product.
 "It's a concept I'm so proud of.
 I'm so so happy this video is coming out so soon."